SaroLovito/alexa_skill_chatbot/README.md

-# alexa_skill_chatbot
+# BSc Thesis project:
  "Implementation of autoregressive language model for human-AI interaction using Alexa virtual assistant technology"

 In light of the latest developments in new algorithms  State-Of-The-Art in the Natural Language Processing field as GPT-3, LaMDa, and BLOOM, the study aims to create a socialbot using a model of artificial intelligence type autoregressive language model and then implement it on Voice User Interface (VUI) Alexa platform.